Veteran coach was the program's winningest coach with 222 wins in Amherst

 Minutemen and Blue Hens face each other at 1 p.m.

-Sam Koch enters his 22nd season as the head coach of the UMass men's soccer team as the most successful coaches ever in program history.
+The 2013 campaign marked the 23rd season for Sam Koch as the head coach of the UMass men's soccer program.
+The longtime, veteran leader is the most successful coach ever in program history.
 Under his guidance, the Minutemen have won four regular-season Atlantic 10 titles, two Atlantic 10 Tournament titles, made three NCAA Tournament appearances, and earned a spot in the 2007 NCAA National Semifinals.
-During his tenure in Amherst, the 26-year head coaching veteran has produced two All-Americans in Jeff Deren (2001-02) and Zack Simmons (2007), three Academic All-Americans, one Academic All-American of the Year, a two-time Atlantic 10 Offensive Player of the Year, an Atlantic 10 Defensive Player of the Year, an Atlantic 10 Midfielder of the Year, two Atlantic 10 Rookies of the year, two Atlantic 10 Tournament MVPs, 27 All-Region selections, 62 All-Atlantic 10 players, 28 Academic All-Atlantic 10 honorees, two players to the Atlantic 10 All-Conference Teams, a two-time Atlantic 10 Scholar-Athlete of the Year, and 23 Atlantic 10 All-Tournament picks.
+During his tenure in Amherst, the 29-year head coaching veteran has produced two All-Americans in Jeff Deren (2001-02) and Zack Simmons (2007), three Academic All-Americans, one Academic All-American of the Year, a two-time Atlantic 10 Offensive Player of the Year, an Atlantic 10 Defensive Player of the Year, an Atlantic 10 Midfielder of the Year, two Atlantic 10 Rookies of the year, two Atlantic 10 Tournament MVPs, 27 All-Region selections, 62 All-Atlantic 10 players, 29 Academic All-Atlantic 10 honorees, two players to the Atlantic 10 All-Conference Teams, a two-time Atlantic 10 Scholar-Athlete of the Year, and 23 Atlantic 10 All-Tournament picks.

 The highlight of the program under Koch's guidance has been the three NCAA Tournament appearances including the 2007 run that led to the NCAA College Cup.
 The Minutemen captured the nation's attention after winning the Atlantic 10 Tournament and then upsetting No. 1 seed Boston College in the NCAA Second Round.
 Koch first cemented himself as one of the great coaches in program history when he guided the Minutemen to the 2001 NCAA Tournament - the first NCAA tournament bid in UMass soccer history.
 In 2008, UMass again made history gaining the program's first-ever at-large bid to the NCAA Tournament.
 All-told, the Minutemen are 5-3 in NCAA Tournament games with Koch at the helm.